Linode Beginner's Guide

 Where can I get help with something not covered here?

 We always recommend consulting our excellent user community first when faced with a question that doesn’t seem to be addressed in our documentation.
 There is also an active community of users available to help on IRC.
-If you get stuck you may also open a support ticket from the “Support” tab in the Linode Manager.
+If you get stuck you may also open a support ticket from the “Get Help” sidebar in the Cloud Manager.